Casualties of the September 11 attacks: Aboard the four planes

 The dead included eight children: five on American Airlines Flight 77, aged 3 to 11, and three on United Airlines Flight 175, aged 2, 3, and 4.
 The youngest victim was a two-and-a-half-year-old child on Flight 175 and the oldest was an 85-year-old passenger on Flight 11.

-Among those notable passengers killed on Flight 11 were television producer David Angell, who co-created the sitcoms Frasier and Wings, actress Berry Berenson, widow of Anthony Perkins, filmmaker Carolyn Beug, who produced the music video for "Right Now" by Van Halen, entrepreneur Daniel Lewin, who co-founded internet company Akamai Technologies, and astronaut Charles Edward Jones.
+Among those notable passengers killed on Flight 11 were television producer David Angell, who co-created the sitcoms Frasier and Wings, actress Berry Berenson, widow of Anthony Perkins, filmmaker Carolyn Beug, who produced the music video for "Right Now" by Van Halen, entrepreneur Daniel Lewin, who co-founded internet company Akamai Technologies, astronaut Charles Edward Jones, and Uruguayan-Australian cyclist and radio presenter Alberto Domínguez.
 Ice hockey players Garnet Bailey and Mark Bavis were travelling on Flight 175 when it was hijacked.
 Physicist William E. Caswell, Barbara Olson, television political commentator and the wife of then-U.S. Solicitor General Theodore Olson, retired U.S. Navy Rear admiral Wilson Flagg, and women's gymnastics coach Mari-Rae Sopper were aboard Flight 77.